Rambo Movies, Ranked Worst To Best | Screen Rant

-Rambo III was by far the biggest production of the franchise, and there’s an impressive sense of scale to it, from the expanse landscape to the vast armies that stomp across it.
-The making of the movie was somewhat messy, with original director Russell Mulcahy (Highlander) fired early on, and the movie went through four different DPs.
+Rambo III was by far the biggest production of the franchise and there’s an impressive scale to it, from the expansive landscape to the vast armies that stomp across it.
+The making of the movie was messy, with original director Russell Mulcahy (Highlander) fired early on and the production went through four DPs.
 The original script was more complex also, with a subplot involving Rambo saving Afghan children with the help of a female physician.
 An escalating budget found the plot and themes being pared back in favor of more action.

-Despite Rambo III’s flimsy story, there’s still fun to be had.
+Despite Rambo III’s flimsy story there’s still fun to be had.
 The action scenes are well staged and effectively crunchy, and a sequence where Rambo stalks unlucky Russian troops in a dark cave is surprisingly eerie.
-The relationship between Trautman and Rambo has a lot of warmth to it, and after being so racked by guilt and trauma it’s nice to see the title character crack the occasional gag.
+The relationship between Trautman and Rambo has a lot of warmth and after being so racked by guilt and trauma, it’s nice to see the title character crack the occasional gag.
 That said, the movie’s narrow focus on Rambo and Trautman comes at the expense of pretty much every other character, with the central villain barely registering.

-Needless to say, Rambo’s tone is much darker as a result.
-The character himself is closer to the angry, bitter version found in the First Blood novel and Stallone says the film’s aggressive camera style is inspired by Rambo’s personality.
+Needless to say, Rambo’s tone is much darker.
+The character himself is closer to the angry, bitter version in the First Blood novel and Stallone says the film’s aggressive camera style is inspired by Rambo’s personality.
 There are no shirtless scenes or exploding arrows to lighten the mood here.
 The film moves at a propulsive pace, and once the second half begins it rarely lets up.
-Stallone still understands the need for some catharsis though; after building up how truly evil the bad guys are for over an hour, the final battle sees Rambo manning a gigantic machine gun and cutting down an entire army like a lawnmower to grass, only much gorier.
+Stallone still understands the need for catharsis though; after building up how truly repulsive the bad guys are for over an hour, the final battle sees Rambo manning a gigantic machine gun and cutting down an entire army like a lawnmower to grass - only much gorier.

-The darkness of Rambo sets it apart from the rest but the film’s humorless, dour approach can be a little off-putting too.
+The darkness of Rambo set it apart from the rest of the series at the time, but the film’s dour approach can be a little off-putting too.
 In spite of its flaws, Rambo stands as one of the leanest action films of its era, and provided something of a happy ending for the tortured hero, as he returns home after decades in self-imposed exile.

 Page 2 of 2: What Is The Best Rambo Movie?